 Since the launch of Nvidia’s RTX 2000 series of cards, “ray-tracing” has been a buzzword in the PC gaming market.
 Now what exactly is ray tracing, how does it work, and why is it such a major breakthrough for the gaming industry?
-This article will explain it all.
+This guide will explain it all.

 Key Takeaways